Skip to content

 How will Google Workspace integration work?

-This planned feature will let you connect your Gmail or Google Workspace account so Tallyfy can send workflow emails directly from your email address.
-We’ll use Google’s OAuth 2.0 system with only the gmail.send permission - the absolute minimum needed to send emails on your behalf without accessing your inbox or contacts.
+This planned feature will let you connect your Gmail or Google Workspace account so Tallyfy can send workflow emails from your email address.
+It’ll use Google’s OAuth 2.0 with only the gmail.send permission - the minimum needed to send emails on your behalf without accessing your inbox or contacts.

-Want to know something interesting?
-Google classifies email permissions into three tiers, and we deliberately chose the least invasive one.
-The gmail.send scope is considered “Sensitive” (not “Restricted”), which means we can offer this integration without the expensive annual security audits that full email access requires.
-You get personalized sending without the privacy concerns.
+Google classifies email permissions into three tiers.
+The gmail.send scope is “Sensitive” (not “Restricted”), so Tallyfy can offer this integration without the expensive annual security audits that full email access requires.
+Personalized sending, no privacy concerns.

 What’s required for Google OAuth verification?

 Tallyfy will complete Google’s standard OAuth verification for the gmail.send scope.
-This is a one-time process we handle before the feature launches, not something you need to worry about.
+This is a one-time process handled before launch - nothing you need to do.

 • Standard verification only: Takes 2-4 weeks, not months

-• Faster approval: Google reviews send-only apps much quicker
+• Faster approval: Google reviews send-only apps quicker

 Will users see an “unverified app” warning?